Op-ed glorifies terrorist attacks and terrorists as “heroic”; Israel is “a hypothetical state whose fate is to disappear”

 The Israeli Ministerial Committee for Legislation voted in favor of a bill to expel the families of West Bank terrorists from their property on Dec.
 16, 2018.
 The bill would allow the Israeli army's General Officer Commanding (GOC) Central Command to expel a terrorist's family to a different area of the West Bank within a week from the date the terrorist committed an attack.

-Barkan Industrial Zone Attack – 23-year-old Palestinian terrorist Ashraf Walid Suleiman Na’alwa shot and murdered his 2 Israeli coworkers Kim Levengrond-Yehezkel and Ziv Hajbi in a factory in the Barkan Industrial Zone near Ariel on Oct.
+Barkan Industrial Zone Attack – 23-year-old Palestinian terrorist Ashraf Walid Suleiman Na’alwa shot and murdered 2 of his Israeli coworkers - Kim Levengrond-Yehezkel, a 28-year-old mother of an 18-month-old infant, and Ziv Hajbi, a 35-year-old father of three - in a factory in the Barkan Industrial Zone near Ariel on Oct.
 7, 2018.
-Na'alwa fled the scene, but was located two months later in Nablus and shot and killed in a shootout when the Israeli army and police tried to apprehend him on Dec.
-13, 2018.
-Israel ordered the partial demolition of the Na'alwa home as a result of Ashraf Na'alwa murdering 2; the house was partially demolished on Dec.
+Na'alwa fled the scene, but was located on Dec.
+13, 2018 in Nablus and shot and killed in a shootout.
+Israel partially demolished Na'alwa's house as a deterrent measure on Dec.
 17, 2018.The Izz A-Din Al-Qassam Brigades (Hamas' military wing) claimed responsibility for the attack.
 Until this attack, the Barkan Industrial Zone had been an example of coexistence with Israelis and Palestinians working together.

 Ofra shooting attack – Palestinian terrorists shot and wounded 7 Israelis - a pregnant woman, her husband, another man, and 4 teenagers - in a drive-by shooting attack next to Ofra, north of Jerusalem, on Dec.
 9, 2018.
 The pregnant woman was severely wounded and doctors had to deliver her baby prematurely before operating on her.
 The baby, Amiad Yisrael Ish-Ran, died three days later.
 The terrorists fled the scene but were located three days later.
 One terrorist, Saleh Omar Saleh Barghouti, was shot and killed by the Israeli army during the attempt to apprehend him, while other terrorists were taken into custody.
 The Izz A-Din Al-Qassam Brigades (Hamas' military wing) claimed responsibility for the attack.